-Vietnam's young coffee entrepreneurs brew up a revolution
+Vietnam's Young Coffee Entrepreneurs Brew Up A Revolution

 But he persevered and opened four branches of Refined over four years in Hanoi.

-Each is packed from morning till night with coffee lovers enjoying Vietnamese robusta beans -- in surroundings more like a cocktail bar than a cafe.
+Each is packed from morning till night with coffee lovers enjoying Vietnamese robusta beans.

 His parents "saw the hard work involved in running a business -- handling everything from finances to staffing, and they didn't want me to struggle", explained Tu.